jghauser/papis.nvim/README.md

 In order to change the colours, simply override them with whatever you desire.

+## Issues/Troubleshooting

+You can use `:checkhealth papis` for some basic troubleshooting.
+In addition, you can enable the `debug` module, which exposes the following commands and a log:

+- `PapisDebugGetLogPath`: Get the path to the log file
+- `PapisDebugFWStop`: Stops file watching for the current neovim instance.
+Helps if you want to use one particular instance to try things out, but have other neovim instances open on the system.
+- `PapisDebugFWStart`: Starts file watching for the current neovim instance

+Please open an issue when you find bugs!

+## Contributing

+I am quite new to programming and there's a million things that I want to improve and probably another million things that I *should* improve but don't yet know about.
+I'm more than happy about any contributions, ideas for improvements, ideas for new features, bug reports, and so on.
+If you have a cool idea for a new functionality you want to implement, I'd be happy to guide you through the process of creating a new module.
+PRs should be formatted with stylua and have emmydoc comments.

 ## Planned features and improvements

 I'm open to suggestions and PRs.
 Here are some things I've thought of: